- 150g dried red lentils

 1. Tip the lentils into a bowl and cover with cold water.
 Set aside to soak while you prepare the rest of the curry.
 Fill your kettle and boil it.

-2. Rinse the rice under cold water then tip into a small pan.
-Add 300ml boiling water and a pinch of salt.
-Cover with a lid, place on a high heat and bring to the boil, then turn the heat right down and gently simmer for 25 mins till all the water has been absorbed.
+2. Rinse the rice under cold water, then tip it into a small pan.
+Add 300ml hot water and a pinch of salt.
+Cover with a lid, place on a high heat and bring to the boil, then turn the heat right down and gently simmer for 20-25 mins till all the water has been absorbed.
 Take off the heat and set aside, lid on, for 5-10 mins to steam the rice and finish cooking it.

 3. Meanwhile, peel and finely chop the onion.
 Place a medium pan on a medium heat and add ½ tbsp oil and the onion.
-Season with a pinch of salt and fry, stirring occasionally, for 5-6 mins till starting to soften.
-If it starts to brown add 2-3 tbsp water and turn the heat down.
+Season with a pinch of salt and fry, stirring occasionally, for 5-6 mins till starting to soften and brown.

 4. While the onion fries, peel and grate the garlic and ginger.
-Add them to the pan with the dal spices and fry, stirring, for 1 min.
+Add them to the pan with the vegetable curry powder and fry, stirring, for 1 min.
 Drain the lentils and add them to the pan.
 Tip in the chopped tomatoes and pour in the coconut drink.
-Add 400ml hot water.
+Add 400ml hot water from the kettle.
 Pop a lid on the pan, bring to the boil, then turn the heat down and simmer for 15 mins, stirring a few times.
-The lentils will be tender and the curry should thicken.
+The lentils will be tender and the curry should thicken up.

-5. While the curry cooks, slice the spring green leaves off the woody cores.
-Finely slice the spring green leaves.
+5. While the curry cooks, slice the spring green leaves off their woody cores.
+Finely slice the leaves.
 Drain the halloumi and chop into bite-sized cubes.

 6. Add the halloumi and spring green leaves to the pan.
 If the pan seems too dry, add a splash more water till you get the consistency you want.
 Simmer, lid off, for 5 mins till the spring greens are tender.
 Stir now and then.

-7. Taste the curry and add a pinch more salt if you think it needs it.
-Fluff the rice and divide between 2 warm bowls.
+7. Taste the curry and add a pinch more salt, if you think it needs it.
+Fluff the rice and divide between two warm bowls.
 Top with the curry and serve.